|Nutrition Facts (per serving)|

 How to Fold in Cream

-When ingredients are "folded" together, it's done so that the ingredients remain light and fluffy and aren't over blended.
+When ingredients are "folded" together, it's done so that the ingredients remain light and fluffy and aren't overly blended.
 Folding is most commonly done with whisked egg whites or whipped cream.
-To fold ingredients together, use a wide spatula.
-Do not stir; Gently move the spatula in a circular up and down motion, going under the whipped cream and gently scooping it up and over the other ingredients.
+To fold ingredients together:

+- Do not stir; gently move the spatula in a circular up and down motion, going under the whipped cream and gently scooping it up and over the other ingredients.